A Framework for Conditional Statement Technical Debt Identification and Description: SATD Identification

-\textbf{Sigmoid Activation}: As explained earlier, every \ac{lstm} unit is assigned to process an input item in a timely manner starting from the first input token/word in a code/comment sequence through the last item.
+As explained earlier, every \ac{lstm} unit is assigned for processing an input item, starting from the first item in the input sequence through the last item.
 At each time step $\boldsymbol{t}$, the vector resulting from down-sampling is passed to the Dense layer.
-The dense layer has a \emph{sigmoid} activation function of the following formula:
+The Dense layer has a \emph{sigmoid} activation function of the following formula:

-The sigmoid function return a value between 0 and 1.
-This value determines what the Detector thinks regarding the input sequence under investigation.
-If the value is closer to 1, it means that the Detector leans more towards deciding that the input sequence is a \ac{satd} code/comment.
-If the value is closer to 0, it means the Detector votes for the opposite.
+The sigmoid activation function returns a value between 0 and 1.
+This value represents what the detector ``thinks'' regarding the input sequence under investigation.
+If the value is closer to 1, it means that the detector leans towards deciding that there is hidden TD in the input code fragment which should be self-admitted.
+If the value is closer to 0, it means the detector votes for the opposite.

-\subsubsection{Traditional Machine Learning Detector}
+\subsection{Traditional Machine Learning Detector}

 An alternative implementation to deep learning is using traditional machine learning algorithms.
+We feed the \ac{tfidf} vectors prepared by the previous module (see Section \ref{bow-tfidf}) to our traditional machine learning detector.
+Based on our experimentation with many machine learning algorithms, Support Vector Machines (SVM) and Multinomial Naive Bayes (MNB) provide the best comparable performances to deep learning for SATD identification.
+We also experimented with Random Forest (\ac{rf}) as part of replicating the benchmark's approach (see Section \ref{recom-bench}).

-Based on our experimentation, Support Vector Machines (SVM) and Multinomial Naive Bayes (MNB) provide comparable performance to deep learning.
-In fact, McCallum et al. \cite{mccallum1998comparison} argue that \ac{mnb} proves effective with large vocabulary sizes.
-In addition, \ac{svm} is a leading approach for text categorisation problems as suggested by Kibriya et al. \cite{kibriya2004multinomial}.
-We refer to \cite{kibriya2004multinomial,joachims1998text} for futher details on \ac{mnb} and \ac{svm} for text classification.
+\ac{svm} is a machine learning algorithm that maximises the margin between the class-separating line, i.e. the hyperplane, and the closest data points of the dataset's classes \cite{joachims2001statistical}. \ac{mnb} implements the naive Bayes algorithm for multinomially distributed data \cite{rennie2003tackling}. \ac{rf} \cite{breiman2001random} is an ensemble of Decision Trees, where each tree depends on an independent random vector and all the trees share the same distribution. \ac{svm} is a leading approach for text categorisation problems as suggested by Kibriya et al. \cite{kibriya2004multinomial}.
+In addition, McCallum et al. \cite{mccallum1998comparison} argue that \ac{mnb} proves effectiveness with large vocabulary sizes.
+We refer the reader to \cite{kibriya2004multinomial,joachims1998text,xu2012improved} for further details on \ac{svm}, \ac{mnb}, and \ac{rf} for text classification.

-\subsection{SATD Comment Generation}
+\section{SATD Comment Generation}